-Trigger's autoacl module expects to find autoacl.py in the PREFIX.
+Trigger's autoac1 module expects to find autoac1.py in the PREFIX.
 This is used to customize the automatic ACL associations for network devices.

+'''

-sudo cp conf/autoacl.py /etc/trigger/autoacl.py
+sudo cp configs/autoacl.py /etc/trigger/autoacl.py

+'''

 If you're using a non-standard location, be sure to update the AUTOACL\FILE configuration variable within settings.py with the location of autoacl.py!